moniquecardoso25/Google-Cloud-Machine-Learning-Engineer/Predicting Visitor Purchases with BigQuery ML/README.md

 `totals.timeOnSite` (how long the visitor was on our website)

 ** What are the risks of only using the above two fields?**

+- Whether a user bounces is highly correlated with their time on site (e.g. 0 seconds) close
+- Only using time spent on the site ignores other potential useful columns (features)

 Machine learning is only as good as the training data that is fed into it.
 If there isn't enough information for the model to determine and learn the relationship between your input features and your label (in this case, whether the visitor bought in the future) then you will not have an accurate model.
 While training a model on just these two fields is a start, you will see if they're good enough to produce an accurate model.